dperezarbues/personalAccounts/README.md

 /dev/ledgers/{{ledgerID}}/entries/{{entryId}}/attachment
 ```

-# HOW to use
-The application will be running for a few days in AWS cluster, you can use the provided postman collection to execute calls to the API.

-The postman collection has two valid Authentication Tokens (corresponding with two valid users) within their variables (authToken1 and authToken2).
-Using them you can create ledgers and items for each user.

-The application already has some mock data to ease your life when using the API

 # HOW to run
 In order to deploy the application to your cluster, please update serverless.yml with your AWS credentials profile and run: